Where To Stay in Ubud: 5 Best Areas, Hotels & Guest Houses

 - Take a peaceful walk around the Penestanan rice fields and soak in the views

-4. Sayan & Kedewatan: Jungle, Luxury and Peaceful Vibes
+4. Sayan & Kedewatan: Jungle, Luxury, and Peaceful Vibes

 If you’re dreaming of villas surrounded by the jungle, endless rice fields, epic sunsets, and real silence, Sayan and Kedewatan are where you’ll want to be.